newslynx/newslynx-core/docs/api.rst

 **NOTE**

-- Events with a ``status`` of ``deleted`` mean that these Cvents have been manually deleted by a user or by a recipe.
+- Events with a ``status`` of ``deleted`` mean that these Events have been manually deleted by a user or by a recipe.
 Such events are kept in the database for 7 days and can be restored at any point.
 After 7 days these events are permanently deleted.

 .. code-block:: javascript